 So, how can companies prepare for what is expected to be a monumental change in the nature of work?
 Here are some questions to ask:

-This blog is one of a series highlighting KPMG’s talent insight series, The future of work, which explores these new realities and how companies can leverage them to unlock value from its greatest asset—their people.
-To read all the papers in KPMG’s talent insight series, go to www.kpmg.com/us/FutureofWork.
+This blog is one of several highlighting KPMG’s 6-part talent insight series, The future of work, which explores new workforce realities and how companies can leverage them to unlock value from thier greatest asset —people.